Women’s Health Physiotherapy

 Pelvic organ prolapse (POP)

 Women can have a dropping of their bladder, bowel or uterus into their vagina.
-This can occur post-nataly, with excessive high impact exercise and obesity.
+This can occur post-nataly, through excessive high impact exercise or obesity.
 Symptoms can include feeling a heaviness or dragging ache in the vagina, low back pain, difficulty and pain inserting a tampon or having sex and in more serious cases, discharge & bleeding.
-If you have a Stage 1 or 2 prolapse, physiotherapy can help significantly but a Stage 3 or 4 may need further medical intervention.
+If you have a Stage 1 or 2 prolapse, physiotherapy can help significantly.
+A Stage 3 or 4 prolapse may need further medical intervention.

 Faecal Incontinence, FI (leaking of gas, faeces, staining of underwear).